Art for the People

 Location: Asia Society, New York, USA

-Evoking the phraseology of an elementary English-as-a-second language textbook, Xu's text points to the commonality of experience of new immigrants to the United States.
-Since the viewers standing in front of Xu's installation are in fact already at the Asia Society, this request for directions implies the deeper existential question of ''Where are we, in reality?''
-Experienced within the specific environs of the so-called ''Asia Society New York,'' Xu's work plays with the concept ''I am within you, you are within me'' - the same concept explored in his ''English Square Word Calligraphy.'
+Xu’s text, evoking the phraseology of an elementary English-as-a-second language textbook, points to the shared experiences of new immigrants to the United States.
+By presenting a request for directions to viewers who are already physically at the Asia Society, this installation poses a deeper existential question: ''Where are we, in reality?''
+Experienced within the specific environs of the so-called ''Asia Society New York,'' Xu's work plays with the concept ''I am within you, you are within me,'' which echoes the exploration of the same concept in his Square World Calligraphy.

 The Foolish Old Man Who Tried to Remove the Mountain